 Vicodin is an effective medication for the treatment of pain when taken as prescribed, and it usually doesn’t cause severe side effects.
 However, when one chooses to abuse the drug, they are putting themselves at serious risk of experiencing the effects listed above, much more so than those who take their medication as recommended by their doctors.

-Vicodin is addictive, and one who misuses it consistently and in large doses will often eventually experience this severe mental illness.
+Vicodin is addictive, and one who misuses it consistently and in large doses will often eventually experience severe psychiatric or medical illness.
 However, this is not the end of the issue.
 Many people overdose and return to their substance abuse afterward while others keep abusing the drug just to stave off its severe withdrawal symptoms.
 Others turn to heroin because it is cheaper and easier to obtain, making it easier to sustain their habit.

 Those who become addicted to opioid drugs can no longer control their substance abuse and will not be able to stop on their own.
 This is why treatment is necessary for a safe, effective recovery.